arysgithub/Data-Science-Manager/README.md

     DataViewPane --> DataModel : interacts
     AnalysisPane --> DataModel : interacts
     VisualisationPane --> DataModel : interacts

 ```

-## 4. Assumptions
-    - CSV/JSON files are well-formed
-    - The application assumes data fits in memory
-    - JavaFX and IntelliJ is available on the target syste
-    - Chart types only display when numeric data is selected.
-    - Undo/Redo applies only to transformations, not data entry.

 ## 🚀 Setup Instructions
 ## Requirements